 This course is based at Highfield.

 This qualification is awarded by the University of Southampton.

-- an undergraduate degree in a relevant subject
+- a 2:2 degree (UK honours degree or equivalent) in a relevant subject

 - strong subject knowledge